airswap/airswap-about/technology/protocols.md

 ## `updateSupportedProtocols`

-If connected via WebSocket, the server must call `updateSupportedProtocols` upon connection by the client and indicate `request-for-quote` among its list of supported protocols.
+If connected via WebSocket, the server must call `updateSupportedProtocols` upon connection by the client and indicate `request-for-quote-erc20` among its list of supported protocols.

 ```typescript
 updateSupportedProtocols([